- Course Descriptions

 Articles, Thought Leadership and Other Resources

-Here are a few interesting tools, valuable tips and other resources in articles, industry links, and press releases to increase your Economic Crime Investigation industry knowledge and assist you as you pursue your education goals.
+Our Resource Center offers interesting articles, industry links, and thought-leader interviews to increase your Economic Crime Investigation industry knowledge and assist you as you pursue your education goals.

 For more information about the Online Bachelor of Science in Economic Crime Investigation, Request More Information or call us today at (315) 732-2640 or toll-free (866) 295-3106 to speak with a Program Manager.